Bell Boeing Quad TiltRotor: Joint Heavy Lift studies

 In September 2005, Bell and Boeing received a cost-sharing contract worth US$3.45 million from the U.S. Army's Aviation Applied Technology Directorate for an 18-month conceptual design and analysis study lasting through March 2007, in conjunction with the Joint Heavy Lift program.
 The contract was awarded to Bell Helicopter, which is teaming with Boeing's Phantom Works.
 The QTR study is one of five designs; one of the five is also a Boeing program, an advanced version of the CH-47 Chinook.

 During the initial baseline design study, Bell's engineers were designing the wing, engine and rotor, while the Boeing team was designing the fuselage and internal systems.
 A similar arrangement is used on the V-22.

-A one-fifth-scale wind tunnel model has undergone testing in the Transonic Dynamics Tunnel (a unique transonic wind tunnel) at NASA's Langley Research Center during summer 2006.
+A one-fifth-scale wind tunnel model had undergone testing in the Transonic Dynamics Tunnel (a unique transonic wind tunnel) at NASA's Langley Research Center during summer 2006.
 The "semi-span" model (representing the starboard half of the aircraft) measured 213 inches in length and had powered 91-inch rotors, operational nacelles, and "dynamically representative" wings.

 The primary test objective was to study the aeroelastic effects on the aft wing of the forward wing's rotors and establish a baseline aircraft configuration.
 Alan Ewing, Bell's QTR program manager, reported that "Testing showed those loads from that vortex on the rear rotor [are the] same as the loads we see on the front [rotors]," and "Aeroelastic stability of the wing looks exactly the same as the conventional tiltrotor".
 These tests used a model with a three-bladed rotor, future tests will explore the effects of using a four-bladed system.

-Besides the research performed jointly under the contract, Bell has funded additional research and wind tunnel testing in cooperation with NASA and the Army.
+Besides the research performed jointly under the contract, Bell had funded additional research and wind tunnel testing in cooperation with NASA and the Army.
 After submission of initial concept study reports, testing of full-scale components and possibly a sub-scale vehicle test program was expected to begin.
 Pending approval, first flight of a full-scale prototype aircraft was slated for 2012.

 The study was completed in May 2007, with the Quad TiltRotor selected for further development.
 However, additional armor on Future Combat Systems manned ground vehicles caused their weight to increase from 20 tons to 27 tons, requiring a larger aircraft.
 In mid-2008, the U.S. Army continued the Joint Heavy Lift (JHL) studies with new contracts to the Bell-Boeing and Karem Aircraft/Lockheed Martin teams.
 The teams were to modify their designs to reach new JHL specifications.
 JHL became part of the new US Air Force/Army Joint Future Theater Lift (JFTL) program in 2008.
 In mid-2010, the US DoD was formulating a vertical lift aircraft plan with JFTL as a part.
 The DoD also requested information from the aerospace industry on technologies for JFTL in October 2010.